smenjas/javascript-notes/JSON.md

 JSON is the intersection of modern programming languages.
 All modern languages
 have:
 - simple values (Boolean, number, string)
-- a sequence of value (array, vector, list)
+- a sequence of values (array, vector, list)
 - a collection of named values (object, record, struct, hash, property list)

 Other data interchange formats try to be a union of all data types, which is a huge mess.
-JSON is very simple, and so it eventually became more popular with developers than XML.
+JSON is very simple, and so eventually it became more popular with developers than XML.

 `JSON.parse` became available in ES5 from 2009.